cnrancher/docs/content/rancher/v2.x/en/installation/server-tags/_index.md

 ## High Availability Installs

-When installing, upgrading, or rolling back Rancher Server in a [high availability configuration]({{< baseurl >}}/rancher/v2.x/en/installation/ha/), Rancher server is installed using a Helm chart on a Kubernetes cluster.
+When installing, upgrading, or rolling back Rancher Server in a [high availability configuration]({{< baseurl >}}/rancher/v2.x/en/installation/ha/), Rancher Server is installed using a Helm chart on a Kubernetes cluster.
 Therefore, as you prepare to install or upgrade a high availability Rancher configuration, you must add a Helm chart repository that contains the charts for installing Rancher.

 ### Helm Chart Repositories